Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time: Related work

 \section{Related work}

 \paragraph{Averaging model weights.} Averaging the weights of models is a popular approach in convex optimization and deep learning.
-Most applications study models along the same optimization trajectory, e.g. \cite{ruppert1988efficient,polyak1990new,szegedy2016rethinking,izmailov2018averaging,zhang2019lookahead}.
-By contrast, \citet{frankle2020linear,neyshabur2020being} and \citet{matena2021merging} weight-average models which share an initialization but are optimized independently. \citet{frankle2020linear} find that, when training a pair of models from scratch with the same hyperparameter configuration but different data order, interpolating weights achieves no better than random accuracy.
-However, if the two models share a portion of their optimization trajectory, accuracy does not drop when they are averaged.
+Most applications study models along the same optimization trajectory, e.g. \cite{ruppert1988efficient,polyak1990new,szegedy2016rethinking,izmailov2018averaging,zhang2019lookahead, kaddour2022questions, junczys2016amu}.
+By contrast, \citet{nagarajan19uniform, frankle2020linear,neyshabur2020being, von2020neural} and \citet{matena2021merging} weight-average models which share an initialization but are optimized independently. \citet{nagarajan19uniform} observed that models trained on MNIST~\cite{lecun1998mnist} from the same random initialization are connected in weight space by a linear path of high accuracy. \citet{frankle2020linear} find that, when training a pair of models from scratch on harder datasets such as ImageNet with the same hyperparameter configuration and initialization but different data order, interpolating weights achieves no better than random accuracy.
+However, \citet{frankle2020linear} showed that when the two models share a portion of their optimization trajectory, accuracy does not drop when they are averaged.
 Analogously, \citet{neyshabur2020being} demonstrate that when two models are fine-tuned with the same pre-trained initialization, the interpolated model attains at least the accuracy of the endpoints.
-Unlike \citet{frankle2020linear} and \citet{neyshabur2020being} we consider averaging many models with varied hyperparameter configurations.
+Unlike \citet{nagarajan19uniform, frankle2020linear,neyshabur2020being} we consider averaging many models with varied hyperparameter configurations.

-\citet{matena2021merging} merge models with the same pre-trained initialization that are fine-tuned on different text classification tasks.
+In the late phases of training, \citet{von2020neural} make copies of a subset of the neural network parameters (e.g, the batch norm weights, the classification layer, etc.).
+These parameters are then optimized independently and subsequently averaged.
+In contrast to \citet{von2020neural}, a) we average across independent runs with hyperparemter diversity, b) we modify all weights in the network, and c) we consider the transfer setting. \citet{matena2021merging} merge models with the same pre-trained initialization that are fine-tuned on different text classification tasks.
 They also propose Fisher information as an alternative technique for model merging.
-Unlike experiments in our Section~\ref{sec:zsperf}, \citet{matena2021merging} use data from the target distribution for fine-tuning.
-Moreover, \citet{wortsman2021robust} average zero-shot and fine-tuned models, finding improvements in- and out-of-distribution.
-In contrast to \citet{wortsman2021robust}, we average models across many independent runs which provides more substantial improvements in-distribution.
+We experiment with averaging models which are trained on different datasets in Appendix~\ref{sec:zsperf}, however, in contrast to \citet{matena2021merging} we do not use data from the target distribution. \citet{wortsman2021robust} average zero-shot and fine-tuned models, finding improvements in- and out-of-distribution.
+In contrast to \citet{wortsman2021robust}, we average models across many independent runs which provides more substantial improvements.

 Stochastic Weight Averaging (SWA)~\cite{izmailov2018averaging}, which averages weights along a single optimization trajectory, is also motivated by the relation between ensembling model outputs and averaging model weights.
 In contrast, the averaging we propose is across independent runs.
 Moreover, while their analysis relates the averaged network outputs (i.e., the logit ensemble) to the output of the a network with the averaged weights, our analysis (Section~\ref{sec:theory}) goes a step further and relates the classification losses associated with these two vectors.